AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Admin Web UI
-* [https://github.com/sohutv/cachecloud](https://github.com/sohutv/cachecloud) - A private redis cloud platform developed by Sohu Inc.
+* [cachecloud](https://github.com/sohutv/cachecloud) - A private redis cloud platform developed by Sohu Inc.
+* [RedisReact](https://github.com/ServiceStackApps/RedisReact) - Redis React is a simple user-friendly UI for browsing data in Redis servers which takes advantages of the complex type conventions built in the ServiceStack.Redis Client to provide a rich, human-friendly UI for navigating related datasets, enabling a fast and fluid browsing experience for your Redis servers.
+Its related project is [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis).

 ---
 ## Redis ecosystem